Leaf Management

 other microorganisms to decompose the leaves and turn them into plant-usable organic matter.

 2. Compost your leaves!
-Leaves are a great source of nitrogen and an important dry component to
+Leaves are a great source of carbon and an important dry component to

 a healthy compost pile.
 Starting a compost pile reduces your waste, keeps waterways clean, and